Federated Co-tuning Framework for Large and Small Language Models: Introduction

 \item \textbf{Constrained Resources}.
 Even when downstream enterprises can obtain the model parameters of LLMs, they often encounter significant resource constraints.
 Fine-tuning these LLMs requires substantial computing and storage resources, posing a barrier to adoption by small and medium-sized companies with limited resources.
 As a result, these companies are restricted to fine-tuning Small Language Models(SLMs) using their domain-specific data.

 \item \textbf{Mutual Knowledge Transfer Between LLMs and SLMs}.
-Optimizing both LLMs and SLMs in different parties establishes a positive feedback loop that allows both LLMs and SLMs to evolve continuously.
-Initially, the LLMs on the server can disseminate general knowledge and capabilities to the clients' SLMs, which are then trained on domain-specific data for downstream applications.
-Subsequently, these domain-specific SLMs can contribute their industry-specific knowledge back to the server's LLMs.
-This transfer of specialized knowledge serves to enhance the LLMs' understanding and capabilities, broadening its scope and depth.
-Nevertheless, mutually enhancing the server's LLMs and clients' SLMs is rarely exploited in literature.
+Optimizing LLMs and SLMs separately forms a positive feedback loop for continuous evolution.
+Server-side LLMs first transfer general knowledge to client-side SLMs, which are then fine-tuned on domain-specific data for downstream tasks.
+These domain-specialized SLMs can in turn feed industry-specific knowledge back to server LLMs, improving their understanding and expanding their scope and depth.
+However, such mutual enhancement between server LLMs and client SLMs remains largely unexplored in existing literature.

 \end{itemize}

 To address the aforementioned challenges, we propose FedCoLLM, an innovative and parameter-efficient federated co-tuning framework for LLMs and SLMs.
 This framework is designed to enhance the performance of both server-side LLMs and client-side SLMs.
 As illustrated in Figure \ref{fig:fedcollm}, FedCoLLM deploys a LLM on the server and introduces a SLM to serve as a bridge between the privacy data in the clients and LLM in the server.
 The SLM operates simultaneously across multiple clients and the server, facilitating efficient communication and collaboration.
 FedCoLLM offers three distinct advantages: \begin{itemize}